-Beside the ability to generate geometrically constructs containing viable cells, 3D bioprinting technique also facilitate high throughput applications with precise reproducibility[84].
-However, the main concerns are the requirement of expensive 3D bioprinting machine and the negative effects on sensitive cells during printing process.
+Besides the ability to generate geometric constructs containing viable cells, the 3D bioprinting technique also facilitated high throughput applications with precise reproducibility[84].
+However, the main concerns are the requirement of the expensive 3D bioprinting machine and the negative effects on sensitive cells during the printing process.
 Cells could possibly be damaged due to osmotic, thermal, and mechanical stresses.